Purchase Furniture Journal entry is to record asset purchases.

 We record such transactions by debiting the asset account and crediting the liability account.
 Refer to the second entry above (Debit the Furniture and Credit the Vendor/Liability).

-Read also: Audit of Furniture
+Read also: Audit of Furniture.

 Is buying furniture debit or credit?